-The program provides internet service in the student apartment to facilitate studying, and access to UpToDate, Rosh Review, and end of rotation examinations.
+The program provides internet service in the student apartment to facilitate studying, and access to UpToDate, Rosh Review, and End-of-Rotation exams.
 The bandwidth is limited, and program-related activities must be given priority.
 When not being used for program requirements, the internet may be used for appropriate purposes (e.g., communicating with family and social media).
 American Samoa Telecommunications Authority (ASTCA)